-I have two boys - a five-year-old and a two-year-old.
-My oldest is a good helper at the grocery store and loves to make pizza.
+I have two boys - a six-year-old and a three-year-old.
+My oldest is a good helper at the grocery sore and loves to help make pizza.
 My youngest loves mommy's apple pie.
-Both are picky eaters.
-Although getting them to eat what's put in front of them is a constant challenge, it's important to me that my kids learn to prepare food from scratch and have fun in our kitchen.
+Although getting them to eat what's put in front of them is a constant challenge, it's important to me that my kids learn to prepare food from scratch and have fun in the kitchen.

 Most of what I know about cooking and baking I've learned from books, TV and the web.
 I get a lot of inspiration from the cooking styles of Chef Michael Smith, Jamie Oliver, Ina Garten and Chef Dan Hayes.
-Since early 2012, I have been teaching cooking classes at Hayes' The London Chef cooking school in Victoria while continuing to learn from him when I'm there.
+Since early 2012, I have been teaching cooking classes at Hayes' The London Chef cooking school and at community centres around Victoria.

 I'm excited to be part of the canning renaissance in family kitchens.
+My first cookbook The Canning Kitchen will be published by Penguin Canada in 2015.
 Through my beginner canning classes for home cooks, I hope to inspire others to try the craft of putting up food in jars.
 To back up my canning credentials, in February 2013 I earned a certificate in home food preservation through the University of Georgia and the National Center for Home Food Preservation.
-If I can make jam from it, I probably will.
-Or pickle it.
+If I can make jam from it or pickle it, I probably will.

 Family Feedbag was started in February 2011 and has received several awards and recognitions.